Aldi ‘copycat’ kefir is actually a Biotiful collaborative effort

 The products are free from artificial sweeteners, gums and emulsifiers.

-Aldi said the range could be consumed as a milk alternative at breakfast, in a smoothie, enjoyed as a drink or as a post-workout recovery snack.
+Aldi said the range can be consumed as a milk alternative at breakfast, in a smoothie, enjoyed as a drink or as a post-workout recovery snack.

-Nutritionist Suzie Sawyer said: “With 70% of the immune system living in the gut, it’s great that Beautiful Everyday Kefir contains vitamin B12 for normal immune support, together with gut-friendly calcium and fibre too.
-It’s also high in protein, so makes a great drink choice to start the day.”
+“With 70% of the immune system living in the gut, it’s great that Beautiful Everyday Kefir contains vitamin B12 for normal immune support, together with gut-friendly calcium and fibre too.
+It’s also high in protein, so makes a great drink choice to start the day,” said nutritionist Suzie Sawyer.

 No comments yet